Verified July 2026 · Cited to primary sources

 - Mechanism

-- A modified, long-acting form of IGF-1 that activates the IGF-1 receptor to drive the PI3K/Akt/mTOR protein-synthesis and satellite-cell pathways — the theoretical basis for its muscle-growth marketing.
+- A modified, long-acting form of IGF-1 that activates the IGF-1 receptor to drive the PI3K/Akt/mTOR protein-synthesis and satellite-cell pathways.
+That's the theoretical basis for its muscle-growth marketing.

 - Also known as